strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

   :7: 91-105 mins
   :8: 106-120 mins
   :9: over 120 mins

 Employment Participation
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Whether a person in paid employment is employed full-time or part-time, as represented by a code.

 :Domain:
   :1: Full-time
   :2: Part-time
   :7: Not applicable - not in the labour force
   :9: Not stated/inadequately described

+:Notes:
+  Applies only to people whose labour force status is employed.
+(See metadata item Labour Force Status, for a definition of 'employed').
+Paid employment includes persons who performed some work for wages or salary, in cash or in kind, and persons temporarily absent from a paid employment job but who retained a formal attachment to that job.

+  Code 1: Full-time:

+    Employed persons are working full-time if they:
+    (a) usually work 35 hours or more in a week (in all paid jobs) or (b) although usually working less than 35 hours a week, actually worked 35 hours or more during the reference period.

+  Code 2: Part-time:

+    Employed persons are working part-time if they usually work less than 35 hours a week (in all paid jobs) and either did so during the reference period, or were not at work in the reference period.

+  Code 9: Not stated/ inadequately described:

+    Is not to be used on primary collection forms.
+It is primarily for use in administrative collections when transferring data from data sets where the item has not been collected.

 Episode Completion Status
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 :Domain:
   :1: Treatment complete
   :2: Patient could not be contacted
   :3: Patient refused treatment
   :4: Patient referred elsewhere
   :5: Treatment incomplete but referral closed
   :6: Patient ineligible

 Episode End Date
 ^^^^^^^^^^^^^^^^

 The date on which an episode of mental health care is formally or statistically ended.

 For Date fields, data must be recorded in compliance with the standard format used across the National Health Data Dictionary; specifically, dates must be of fixed 8 column width in the format DDMMYYYY, with leading zeros used when necessary to pad out a value.
 For instance, 13th March 2008 would appear as 13032008.

 Episode Key
 ^^^^^^^^^^^